 - What her supervisor values: Kim is a strong advocate for young adults within our community.
 She empowers students to find their life’s passion while also teaching them the tools they need to reach their goals.

 - What his supervisor values: Christian always brings a smile and laughter to his work with students and to the team!
 He is always ready to help wherever he is needed and we are so lucky to have him at Progress Park!

 - What she values about working at WISD: I value my students and assisting them in meeting their personal goals!

 - What her supervisor values: Dawn - your team values your comedic approach to motivating others with a song, a joke or in dance.
 You promote a culture of learning that is fun and engaging.
-We appreciate you skills in developing art, music, exercise and dance activities for young adult students.
-Your a role model for self-advocacy and positive communication.
+We appreciate your skills in developing art, music, exercise, and dance activities for young adult students.
+You're a role model for self-advocacy and positive communication.
 Thank you for all you do and your years of service.

 20 years of service